RECOMMENDED GEAR FOR STONE KING

 DAY PACK AND HYDRATION

-To assist you in transporting your tools, spares, food, etc on-trail you must use either a backpack or a generously proportioned hip-pack.
+To assist you in transporting your tools, spares, trail snacks, etc on-trail you must use either a backpack or a generously proportioned hip-pack.
 The choice is yours, and given that there are now several ways to bike-mount your spares and tools, choosing a pack arguably takes more consideration than before.
 When weighing your options, please bear in mind that there will be occasional long stints between water points, and you should therefore be able to onboard at least 1.5 litres of drinkable fluid.

 ESSENTIAL